Mathias-Kreis/stepwise-regression/README.md

 ```python
 from stepreg.stepreg import Logitstep
 ```

-Having the function ready for action, just give it a try, but bear in mind that you prepare your date properly
+Here you can see the Logitstep function with input parameter:
 ```python
 Logitstep(y,X,maxsteps=30,p=0.05,force=["intercept"],plot=True,early_stopping=True,patience=10,tol=0.001,verbosity=1)
 ```
+Having the function ready for action, just give it a try, but bear in mind that you prepare your data properly.

 ## Example
 You can find an example in the main branch which models Fraud data that can be find on kaggle.
+In particular you can find a possible data prepartion before running Logitstep.

 ## Remark
 The package is still under construction.
 I am thankful for hints and comments!